obelisk/rustica/rustica-agent/README.md

 - Loads all the settings from the config file (server, mTLS, TLS, etc)
 - Overrides the key to use with the key in Yubikey slot R1
 - Overrides the socket path to be used
-- Starts listening for requests from that unix socket
+- Starts listening for requests on that unix socket

 ### Immiediate Mode
 `rustica-agent --config ../examples/rustica_agent_local.toml -i`